Picnic: Choosing the Right Wine and Keeping It Cool

 Invest in a good lever corkscrew or a sommelier model: you'll thank us.

-The glasses also pose a question: drinking from a cheap cardboard cup spoils the experience.
+Glasses also pose a question: drinking from a cheap cardboard cup spoils the experience.

-So at least use plastic glasses.
+So, at the very least, use plastic glasses.

-Practical: half bottles (37.5 cl)!
+Practical: half-bottles (37.5 cl)!

 A successful picnic rests on three pillars: light and fresh wines, simple but well-thought-out pairings, and controlled logistics.